List of breweries in Montana: Blacksmith Brewing Company

 Blacksmith Brewing Company, in Stevensville, opened in 2008 by Eric Hayes.
 The building was a blacksmith shop and continues the theme, such as flights on anvil-shaped platters.

 In 2022, it fell under new ownership.

 At the 2022 North American Beer Awards, Pulaski Porter won silver in Brown Porter, Ravalli Red won bronze in Irish-Style Red Ale, Hop Water won bronze in Hop Water.
 Their Rink Rat Red Lager won the 2024 bronze award for Amber and Dark Lagers from the Montana Brewers Association.

 Blue Ridge Brewing

 Blue Ridge Brewery is located in Malta.
 It is owned by Bryan and Brianna Shores and started in 2018.
 Bryan is the brewmaster.
 The brewery takes its name from a local landmark.

 Bonsai Brewing Project

 Bonsai Brewing Project began in Whitefish in 2014.
 It is owned by Graham Hart and Keela Smith.
 Hart is the head brewer.
 Initially located in a strip mall, they moved a year later.
 They produce batches in 7 barrels.

 Bozeman Brewing Company

-Bozeman Brewing Company, in Bozeman, opened by Todd Scott in 2001.
+Bozeman Brewing Company is in Bozeman.
+It was opened by Todd Scott in 2001.